 Summer is air conditioner season, and for many people, that means dealing with the occasional drip from their unit.
 While a little water leakage is normal, pooling or constant dripping could be a sign of a more serious problem.
-In this article, we’ll discuss some common causes of an air conditioner leak and what you can do to fix them.
+In this article, we’ll discuss some common causes of air conditioner leaks and what you can do to fix them:

 Common Causes of Air Conditioner Leaks

 There are a few different reasons your air conditioner might be leaking water.
 The most common include:

 - Blocked or restricted drainage pipe: If your air conditioner’s drainage pipe is blocked or restricted, water will build up and eventually leak out.
 To fix this, you’ll need to clear the blockage and make sure the pipe is unobstructed.

 - Dirty air filter: A dirty air filter can cause your unit to overheat, which can lead to water leakage.
 To fix this, simply clean or replace your air filter according to the manufacturer’s instructions.